 We’re based in operational centres in Derby and Farnborough.
 Having two centres means we can respond quicker to accidents in any part of the UK.

-RAIB is not a prosecuting body and it does not apportion blame or liability.
+We are not a prosecuting body and do not apportion blame or liability.
 Our investigations are focused solely on improving safety and breaches of legislation are dealt with by other organisations; usually the police and safety authorities, none of their statutory duties have been changed by the creation of the RAIB.

 We’re responsible for:

 - investigating the causes of railway accidents and incidents where we believe our investigation will bring safety learning to the industry

 identifying risks which may lead to a similar accident or make an accident worse and making recommendations to prevent reoccurrence

 - increasing awareness of how railway accidents happen